HomeLatest NewseHealthAIIMS Delhi to test Milagrow's robots to mitigate Covid-19 spread

 Preferred Source of Google

-The prestigious All India Institute of Medical Sciences (AIIMS) Delhi is all set to test robots to contain the spread of the COVID-19 amongst doctors and healthcare workers.
+The prestigious All India Institute of Medical Sciences (AIIMS) Delhi is all set to test to contain the spread of the COVID-19 amongst doctors and healthcare workers.

 “Milagrow Floor Robot iMap9.0 & Milagrow Humanoid will be tried at AIIMS Hospital New Delhi,” said Randeep Guleria, Director of AIIMS.